 |

-once a Mecca for International lesbians is also a
+poetess Sapho, and a Mecca-in-waiting for International lesbians, it is also a

 popular family destination, not to mention a

-favorite place for honeymooners.
-It has one of the
+favorite place for honeymooners and a popular weekend beach destination for the islanders.
+Skala Eressos has one of the

 Greece and a line of cafes and restaurants on the

-In antiquity it was an important commercial center
+In antiquity Eressos was an important commercial center

 and was also home to the philosopher and botanist